odoo/documentation/content/administration/install/deploy.rst

 --------

-In multiprocessing, a dedicated LiveChat worker is automatically started and listening on :option:`the longpolling port <odoo-bin --longpolling-port>` but the client will not connect to it.
+In multiprocessing, a dedicated LiveChat worker is automatically started and listening on :option:`the gevent port <odoo-bin --gevent-port>` but the client will not connect to it.

-Instead you must have a proxy redirecting requests whose URL starts with ``/longpolling/`` to the longpolling port.
+Instead you must have a proxy redirecting requests whose URL starts with ``/websocket/`` to the gevent port.
 Other request should be proxied to the :option:`normal HTTP port <odoo-bin --http-port>`

 To achieve such a thing, you'll need to deploy a reverse proxy in front of Odoo,